LucasBehrendt/gamers-ground/README.md

 </details>

+## Content

+When a user lands on Gamers Ground, the content of the website is meant to be relevant to what the user searched for to find the site.
+This means that keywords chosen for SEO, should be relevant to the content of the site, and users should expect to have their questions answered by the content.
+If the content is not useful to site visitors, they are more likely to exit the site as soon as they land on it.

+As the user clicks through the site, the layout needs to be easily navigated and pleasing to browse.
+The content must also be uncluttered and easily digested, and incentivize users to explore other pages of the site.
+Honest and clear information about products and any additional fees is also important, and gives the site trustworthiness.

+Content on the site is free of typos and grammatical errors.
+Some additional pages for FAQs, Terms & Conditions and Privacy Policy were added to improve the professionalism and trustworthiness of the website.

 ## Images and Links

 To further increase search engine ranking, images used on the site are high quality, relevant and have clear motives.
 The `alt` attribute of images are, when applicable written with keywords in mind without stuffing or making the `alt` text irrelevant.
 The product images on the site include an `alt` text with the product name dynamically set.
 Links to other pages of the application are clear and predictable, while also being relevant to the content of the site.
 External links have the appropriate `rel` attribute and the only ones present are links to social media platforms.
 The Facebook link takes users to Gamers Grounds Facebook page created as part of this project, while the other links takes users to the home page of the platform.